Bhaveshcoding/Modular-Bluetooth-Controlled-Prosthetic-Hand-with-Adaptive-Grip-System/README.md

 ---

 # NOTE:
 Since, this project was made first for stasis and is being transferred to horizons, by permission of of both parties as no funding was taken from stasis and it is unapproved.
+As Stasis does not REQUIRE the use LAPSE.
 THUS, I REQUEST THE VIEWER TO GIVE ME HRS ACCORING TO MY JOURNAL.
 THANKING YOU!